 FIELD INTEGRATED PROJECTS

-Field Integrated projects represent a unique opportunity for students to integrate into the teaching activity research projects and real case studies carried out in partnership with leading fashion, design and wellness companies which provide a project brief on a current theme shared between the company management and the teachers of the Milano Fashion Institute.
+Integrated projects represent a unique opportunity for students to integrate study projects and real case studies into the teaching activity, carried out in partnership with important fashion, design and luxury companies that provide a project brief on a shared theme between the company management and the professors of Milano Fashion Institute.

-Integrated projects are carried out through a full time training module, coordinated by a multidisciplinary team of teachers, in which, starting from the design brief prepared by the company and by the teachers, students will work in teams to create a proposal to give an answer to the objectives defined by the brief itself.
-The overall objective is to develop a business strategy, (product, retail and / or communication) up to a design and planning project for a real event with a high level of innovation, and consistent with the reality of the client, simulating work processes that are as close as possible to the reality of professional contexts.
+The integrated projects are divided into a full-time training module, coordinated by a multidisciplinary team of teachers, in which, starting from the brief developed with the company, one works as a team to create a proposal aimed at responding to the objectives defined by the brief itself.
+The general objective is to develop business, product and collection strategies, communication with a high innovation content and adhering to the reality of the company, simulating work processes as close as possible to the reality of professional contexts.